deib-polimi/cpim-library/README.md

 What makes explicit the difference between message and task queue is the tag `<mode>` that admits values __PULL__ or __PUSH__ to indicate that you want to use, in the first case a message queue,in the second a task queue.
 In the case of task queue, it must also be specified a rate, which is the time interval that the system will wait between the execution of a task and that of the next one.
 The rate should be specified as [numberoftasks/seconds].

 To also allow integration with Glassfish the file structure was extended.
-In the case of a deployment on Glassfish applications that makes use of the message queue service must also specify the two tags `<messagequeueconnection>` `<messagequeueresource>` whose meaning will be explained in the paragraphs relating to the setup of the architecture and the deploy configuration for Glassfish.
+In the case of a deployment on Glassfish applications that makes use of the message queue service must also specify the two tags `<messagequeueconnection>` and `<messagequeueresource>` whose meaning will be explained in the paragraphs relating to the setup of the architecture and the deploy configuration for Glassfish.

 ##migration.xml
 The file structure is as follow